woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

           - text:
               label: ${NAME}

 #.
-After this change, the map will look like:
+After this change, the map will look like this:

    .. figure:: img/poly_label_basic.png